valdez91/CodeChallange-JavaScript/README.md

     cd Project3 # for Project3: Net-Salary-Calculator

 4. Open the project in your preferred text editor or IDE.

 5. Compile and run the code as needed.

 Note that these steps are general and may vary depending on your specific setup and preferences.

+### Running code using inde.html file.

+1.Open the "inde.html" file in a web browser.

+2.If the file is located in the same directory as the other project files, you can simply open it in your browser.

+3.Once the file is opened, you should see a user interface with a form or prompt that allows you to enter the necessary information.

+4.Once you've entered the required information, click the "Submit" button or press enter to run the code.

+5.The output should be displayed on the page

 ## Project1: Grade Generator.